-Whether you’ve been in business for a while or you’re just getting started, you want to be sure that you don’t get penalized unnecessarily.
+Whether you’ve been in business for a while or you’re just getting started, you want to make sure that you don’t get penalized unnecessarily.

 Keeping current on your filings and taxes and making sure you’re in regulatory compliance can keep your business healthy, wealthy and wise.
 Nothing’s worse than getting audited or hit with substantial interest and penalties because you decided it was more important to pay a near-term expense than your taxes.
 As noted earlier, the penalties and interest can kill you.

 Plenty of federal, state and local agencies are ready to assist you in making sure that you are in compliance.
 Be proactive in contacting any agency that may appear to have some say over some aspect of your business.
 As they say, it’s better to be safe than sorry.

 Here’s a list of some of the agencies that may have regulations or requirements that we haven’t covered elsewhere in this playbook.
 Remember, they are on your team unless you choose to ignore their role in your operations.

 CONSUMER PRODUCT SAFETY COMMISSION.
 These are the folks who regulate product standards.

 DEPARTMENT OF LABOR.
 Oversees worker issues such as the federal minimum wage, overtime requirements, equal employment opportunity, etc. Note that Washington State’s minimum wage exceeds the federal standard as do several municipalities and the state’s own Department of Labor & Industries will have regulations in addition to the federal ones.